Why Do We Need Small Cells?

 Because the way we use our mobile phones has evolved.

-The forecast for mobile video
+The forecast shows a massive increased in mobile video usage.

 By 2020, it is forecasted that wireless networks will carry 30.6 exabytes of video each month.
 That is the equivalent of 7.6 billion DVDs or a little more than one DVD for every person on the planet.